yuvadm/free-haaretz/README.md

 A nefarious Chrome extension that easily bypasses the haaretz.co.il paywall.

+If things aren't working as expected, make sure to reinstall (update) the extension from time to time, to make sure you have the latest code.

 ## Install

 This extension can't be installed via the Google App Store since I couldn't care less about paying $5.00 and registering to work with it.